Slabserver/slabserver.github.io/docs/transparency/posts/2026/04-april.md

 **Here's a recap of the staff team actions throughout the last month:**

-- We hosted a rather elaborate April Fools' prank this year on Slabserver, which rebranded as SLABserver for the day.
+- We hosted a rather elaborate April Fools' prank this year on Slabserver, which rebranded as SLABserver for the day, and featured every single block being cut in half.
-    - You can see the full announcement [here](https://discord.com/channels/146701388234227712/146702455487463424/1488795095351300197), and relive the full experience at any point on `nexus.slabserver.org`.
+    - You can see the full announcement [here](https://discord.com/channels/146701388234227712/146702455487463424/1488795095351300197), and relive the experience on `nexus.slabserver.org`.
         - A huge thanks once again to Twist for the original idea, and for implementing this year's April Fools!

 - We updated [Etho's Wrench](../../../documentation/minecraft/tweaks/wrench.md) to work with the [Crafter](https://minecraft.wiki/w/Crafter) block, after numerous requests over the years... and despite Mojang's best attempts to make it as annoying as possible for us to implement.